51Degrees/specifications/pipeline-specification/features/advertize-accepted-evidence.md

 ## Summary

-All Flow Elements and Pipelines must be capable of programmatically describing the Evidence keys that they can make use of.
+All Flow Elements and Pipelines MUST be capable of programmatically describing the Evidence keys that they can make use of.

 ## Flow Elements